What is Autism?

 Children with Autism may be frightened of quite harmless things, and on the other hand, ignore real dangers.
 They have less than normal understanding of social requirements and often behave in a way that might seem inappropriate.

-Due to lack of responsiveness, children with Autism are sometimes mistakenly thought to be deaf.
+Due to a lack of responsiveness, children with Autism are sometimes mistakenly thought to be deaf.

 There is increasing evidence that children with Autism benefit, often dramatically, from special education suited to their needs.